1. Academic Validation

 Abstract

 Targeted proteolysis of endogenous proteins is desirable as a research toolkit and in therapeutics.
 CRISPR/Cas9-mediated gene knockouts are irreversible and often not feasible for many genes.
 Similarly, RNA interference approaches necessitate prolonged treatments, can lead to incomplete knockdowns and are often associated with off-target effects.
 Targeted proteolysis can overcome these limitations.
-In this report, we describe an affinity-directed protein missile (AdPROM) system that harbours the von Hippel-Lindau (VHL) protein, the substrate receptor of the Cullin2 (CUL2) E3 Ligase complex, tethered to polypeptide binders that selectively bind and recruit endogenous target proteins to the CUL2-E3 Ligase complex for ubiquitination and proteasomal degradation.
+In this report, we describe an affinity-directed protein missile (AdPROM) system that harbours the von Hippel-Lindau (VHL) protein, the substrate receptor of the Cullin2 (CUL2) E3 Ligase complex, tethered to polypeptide Binders that selectively bind and recruit endogenous target proteins to the CUL2-E3 Ligase complex for ubiquitination and proteasomal degradation.
 By using synthetic monobodies that selectively bind the protein tyrosine Phosphatase SHP2 and a camelid-derived VHH nanobody that selectively binds the human ASC protein, we demonstrate highly efficient AdPROM-mediated degradation of endogenous SHP2 and ASC in human cell lines.
 We show that AdPROM-mediated loss of SHP2 in cells impacts SHP2 biology.
-This study demonstrates for the first time that small polypeptide binders that selectively recognize endogenous target proteins can be exploited for AdPROM-mediated destruction of the target proteins.
+This study demonstrates for the first time that small polypeptide Binders that selectively recognize endogenous target proteins can be exploited for AdPROM-mediated destruction of the target proteins.

 Keywords